Fascia ball: How to Release Tight Spots a Roller Can't Reach

 ---

-A **fascia ball** is a small, dense massage ball that applies pinpoint pressure to release tight connective tissue in spots a foam roller cannot reach.
-After 10+ years of R&D behind our 321 STRONG rollers, and hearing from over 2 million customers worldwide, I know the difference between broad surface work and targeted release.
-The fascia ball fills a gap that full-size rollers leave behind, doing so with precision that changes how your smaller muscle groups feel.
+A **Fascia ball** is a small, dense massage ball that applies pinpoint pressure to release tight connective tissue and restore range of motion in spots a foam roller simply cannot reach.
+After 10 years of testing rollers, I know the difference between broad surface work and targeted release.
+The Fascia ball fills a gap that full-size rollers leave behind, and it does so with precision that changes how your smaller muscle groups feel.

 In my experience using these, the best results come from slow, sustained pressure on specific trigger points.
 You're not rolling fast across the muscle.
 You find the spot, you sink in, and you wait.
 That pressure signals the nervous system to relax the tissue underneath.
 Your body needs time to respond, not speed.